EShalom/tkspace/src/tkspace/models/README.md

 ---

-This package contains sub packages for one and two dimension forward models.
+This package contains sub packages for one dimension forward models.
 These forward models evolve tracer concentration according to spatiotemporal tracer kinetic equations in [(Sourbron, 2014)](https://ieeexplore.ieee.org/document/6716985).